aastha985/AAF_Website/README.md

 # 👨🏽‍💻 ParvaazParindey
 A website for Asha Akanksha Foundation using Node.js, Express,MongoDB.
-Deployed at [link https://parvaaz-parindey.aafngo.org](https://parvaaz-parindey.aafngo.org)
+Deployed at [https://parvaaz-parindey.aafngo.org](https://parvaaz-parindey.aafngo.org)

 The website uses Passport.js for handling authentication.
 It also uses good coding practices like RESTful routing.